 What’s the Difference Between the Peer Pressure Kids Experience Today, That a Generation Ago?

-With advancements in technology, specifically social media, kids are feeling pressure to conform more intensely.
-No longer does the pressure stay at school or within social groups.
+With advancements in technology, specifically in social media platforms, kids are feeling pressure to conform more intensely.
+No longer does the pressure stay at school or within social and peer groups alone.
 The pressure is on their phones, computers, and tablets.
 This means kids may get a little reprieve from being told what is socially acceptable.
 The constant barrage of pressure can have severe and negative consequences as it may affect their mental health.
 Teaching yourself and your kids how to resist negative influences can do a long way in keeping them safe.

 Tips on How to Approach Your Child in Order to Start a Dialogue